twizzler-operating-system/OLD-twizzler/docs/BUILD.md

 *Epilogue -- Making an ISO*

-Now that we've built the sysroot, we can make an ISO image that will actually boot:
+Now that we've built the sysroot, we can make an ISO image that will actually boot.
+Run this in build/:

    ninja bootiso